by Texas Homesteader ~

 But it’s a good lesson.
 Before dehydrating potatoes you need to cook them about 3/4 of the way.

-So I scrubbed more potatoes and then pricked the skin in several places on each potato.
+So to make the next batch of dehydrated cubed potatoes I scrubbed more potatoes and then pricked the skin in several places.
 Then I stacked them tightly in a black enameled pan.